-My great, great, great grandfather was from the Cree Nation.
-His name was Little Hunter.
-He signed a treaty for Saddle Lake Band called Treaty Six at Fort Carlton and Fort Pitt along with Chief Kehewin (also of the Cree Nation) in 1867.
-Back then the first peoples of Canada agreed to meet with the Queen’s representatives because they understood one thing: the Indian’s way of life was coming to an abrupt end: their main food source the buffalo had been made nearly extinct—starvation was setting in, and increasingly new people were moving into Indian territories to farm and hunt the land; plus, countless Indian people had already died due to disease and war.
+My great, great, great grandfather was Cree.
+His name was Chief Little Hunter.
+He signed a treaty for Saddle Lake Band called Treaty Six at Fort Carlton and Fort Pitt along with Chief Kehewin (also Cree, and also my great, great, great grandfather on my grandfather’s side) in 1867.
+Back then Indigenous leaders agreed to meet with the Queen’s representatives because they understood one thing: their way of life was coming to an abrupt end.
+Their main food source the buffalo had been made nearly extinct—starvation was setting in, and increasingly new people (European settlers) were moving into Indigenous territories to farm the land; plus, countless Indigenous people had already died due to disease.
 Change wasn’t just in the air.
 Death was.

-When I think of those chiefs who gathered under duress to sign the treaties, I understand their great hope was for their children’s survival.
-They went into solemn deliberations to make peace with the Queen with one thing on their hearts… life.
+When I think of those Chiefs who gathered under duress to negotiate the treaties, I understand their great hope was for their children’s survival.
+They went into solemn deliberations with the Queen with one thing on their hearts… life.

-However, once official treaties were established between the Queen and Canada’s first peoples, the government realized guidelines were needed in order to determine who an actual “Indian person” was.
-An Indian person, after all, was now by law entitled to certain “benefits” (such as health and education) in exchange for much of their land (take note, however, the chiefs understood a “treaty” to be a settlement of peace and not necessarily an agreement to give away land).
+However, once treaties between the Queen and Indigenous Peoples were negotiated and established, the Canadian government realized guidelines were needed in order to determine who an actual “Indian person” was.
+An Indian person, after all, was now by law entitled to “treaty benefits” (such as health and education) in exchange for the “benefit” of using Indigenous lands.
 By 1876 the Government of Canada introduced the first Indian Act.
 It defined an “official Indian” as “any male person of Indian blood reputed to belong to a band, any child of such a person and any woman lawfully married to such a person.”
 Because of this act, the only Indian person that actually existed in Canada was that of a male Indian.
 Women were classified “Indian” only in relation to the person of their husband or father.

-Because of this narrow and biased definition, if an Indian woman married a non-Indian man she was in danger of losing her Indian status.
+Because of this narrow and biased definition, if an Indian woman married a non-Indian or a non-status man she was in danger of losing her Indian status and her Treaty benefits.
 My grandmother was one such woman.
 In marrying my grandfather, Elmer Carlson, who despite his mother (Helen) being Cree and despite her being a direct descendant of Chief Kehewin, he lacked Indian status because his father was Norwegian.
 Helen had married August Carlson— a Norwegian man.
-Therefore, my grandfather, Elmer, was born non-status.
-After marring Elmer, my grandmother was considered a “red ticket” holder—her identity as an “official” Indian was now in question.
+Therefore, my grandfather, Elmer, was born “non-status.”
+After marrying Elmer, my grandmother was considered a “red ticket” holder—her identity as an “official” Indian was now in question.
 For the time being, she was allowed to live on reserve with her family but not all treaty rights were afforded her.
 For example, she could no longer vote during band membership meetings.
 Eventually, in 1951, the government eliminated all red ticket holders from band membership lists.

 Growing up watching and listening to my grandmother has, no doubt, left me with some passionate residue regarding the female agenda and since God uses every part of our background for good, it only figures God would lead me toward a revelation of God as Mother.
 After all, what God reveals in the natural soon is revealed in the spiritual as 1 Corinthians 15:46 says, “But it is not the spiritual that is first, but the physical, and then the spiritual.”

 After all, if women represent the image of the Holy Spirit — as I wholeheartedly believe they do — then what we see manifesting in woman’s journey on earth reveals to us what is happening with the Holy Spirit.
-She is the mysterious Holy Ghost and the divine incognito — the unseen mystery of God — characterized by a gentle dove and heralded as humankind’s helper.
+She is the mysterious Holy Ghost and the divine incognito — the presumed “unseen” mystery of God — characterized by a gentle dove and heralded as humankind’s helper.
 She is deeply desired but strangely allusive.
 She brings ultimate freedom and unending life; yet, she is more than this.
 She is a person.